Vrabel now must figure out where Clowney fits in Titans' D - WHIZ News

 “It’s great to add pieces,” Vrabel said.
 “And again, we’re just set to see where everybody fits in.”

-Vrabel said Monday that Clowney has started the testing process, but the Titans still were waiting for the outside linebacker to sign his contract.
+Vrabel said Monday that Clowney has started the testing process, and later in the day the outside linebacker signed his contract.
 The hope is for Clowney to get into the building sometime Tuesday and see where he is at physically to start practicing.

 “He hasn’t even looked at our playbook yet,” Vrabel said.
 “So for for us to start to figure out what the versatility is, we’re familiar with the player’s skill set, with J.D.’s skill set and where he may potentially fit is all going to depend on how much he can handle.”